 - When to apply Deal Multiples or Trading Multiples for Valuation

-6. Merger Modeling
+6. Merger Modelling

 Any Mergers and Acquisitions (M&A) transaction’s impact on the future performance of the acquirer company is decided by using Merger modeling and is quite critical in nature.

-Once the valuation of an entity is done, and the profits/cash flows of a company are modeled, various decisions on company’s strategic alternatives have to be taken, including a merger or acquisition.
+Once the valuation of an entity is done, and the profits/cash flows of a company are modeled, various decisions on the company’s strategic alternatives have to be taken, including a merger or acquisition.

 The course offers a sound knowledge required for understanding, analyzing and structuring mergers and acquisitions.

-- Merger consequence analysis including accretion / dilution and financial implications of a deal
+- Merger consequence analysis including accretion/dilution and financial implications of a deal

-- Detailed explanation and analysis of line-by-line construction of accretion / dilution model
+- Detailed explanation and analysis of line-by-line construction of accretion/dilution model

 - Factoring the synergy impact on future earnings performance of acquirer

-- Analysis of break even PE for both 100% stock and 100% cash considerations
+- Analysis of break-even PE for both 100% stock and 100% cash considerations

 7. Advanced financial & valuation modeling

-We dig deep into creating stout and integrated financial models in our financial modeling classes, by the use of subjective inputs and footnotes, making sure the results generated by our models are accurate, and the analysis is meaningful and correct.
+We dig deep into creating stout and integrated financial models in our classes, by the use of subjective inputs and footnotes, making sure the results generated by our models are accurate, and the analysis is meaningful and correct.